amaiya/causalnlp/README.md

 ## How to Cite

-If using CausalNLP in a paper, you can cite this paper:
+Please cite [the following paper](https://arxiv.org/abs/2106.08043) when using CausalNLP in your work:

 ```
 @article{maiya2021causalnlp,